Project 5-100: Russian universities and international ratings

 Moving forward, the QS rankings had some subjective challenges.
-All of the universities participating in the project were far from being in the first 100 in the QS World University Rankings.
+All the universities participating in the project were far from being in the first 100 in the QS World University Rankings.
 NSU and MSTU were in the 300-400 list and the others, even further.
 Regardless, according to QS, NSU and MIPT were now in the top ten best universities in the Emerging Europe and Central Asia 2015/2016.